Affiziert/esp32-iot-monitoring-stack/README.md

 ### ESP32 Receiver Node

 The receiver node continuously listens for ESP-NOW packets and converts the received data into a JSON object for transmission via USB serial.
-The transmitter's MAC address is obtained from the ESP-NOW reception information.
+The MAC address of the transmitter is obtained from the ESP-NOW reception information.

 The JSON object contains:

 - Sensor ID